 - 7-10 days: The green return receipt card arrives in your mail

 Store both your mailing receipt and the return receipt together.
-These documents prove you sent the letter and that it was received.
+These records show what USPS accepted and what happened during delivery.

 Method 2: Sending Certified Mail Online